AndrewBarba/suprizr-api/README.md

 Orders a Supriz meal for the current user.
 The users credit card will not be charged until an admin completes an order.
 See /order for more details.

 #### POST /supriz
 Creates a new supriz meal.
-NOTE, there is current only support for 1 meal but I'm leaving the syntax as an array of meals for down the road.
+There is currently only support for 1 meal but I'm leaving the syntax as an array of meals for down the road.
+If no auth token is provided an extra key will be returned called 'auth'.
+This contains auth info for the user that was just created.
+You should keep the returnd auth_token and include it on all requests from this point forward.
+With that auth token we can now link the account to Facebook or get them to register via email and password.
+If for some reason the auth token is lost but the user comes back and uses the same credit card, then we will still return that same user based on a credit card hash.

 	sample_post_body = {
 		"meals" : [